isaacag1/first-terraform/README.md

-This is a step-by-step process to deploy a custom website on AWS using terraform
+Deploy a custom website on AWS EC2/VPC using terraform

 # Define the required provider and its version